-James 4:5-6 [The Lamsa Translation] Or do you think the scripture says in vain the pride that dwells in us is provoked by jealousy?
+James 4:5-6 (TLT) Or do you think the scripture says in vain the pride that dwells in us is provoked by jealousy?

 They changed the word "spirit" to "pride" for one thing, and that that spirit is provoked by jealousy.
 That too is wrong.